Pratham2301/Cancer_Detection_Deep_Learning/README.md

-# SkinGenics - An application to classify your cancerious lesions into benign or malignant
+# SkinGenics - An application to classify your cancerious lesions into benign and malignant

 ## <a href="https://skingenics.netlify.app/" >View Deployment</a>